 Welcome!

-I am a feminist political ecologist and interdisciplinary social scientist who partners with communities to support how Indigenous Peoples, Traditional Peoples, and Local Communities’ livelihoods and well-being can be sustained and to identify the pathways that shape just futures.
-I specialize in collaborative, transdisciplinary projects and creating mixed methods ethnographic teams.
+I am the Professor and Director of the School of Environment and Sustainability in the School of Environment and Sustainability at UC.
+As a feminist political ecologist and interdisciplinary social scientist, I partner with communities to support how Indigenous Peoples, Traditional Peoples, and Local Communities’ livelihoods and well-being can be sustained and to identify the pathways that shape just futures.
+I specialize in collaborative, transdisciplinary projects and creating mixed methods qualitative teams.
 I work in multiple modalities and mediums, and value digital humanities labs and critical digital and design spaces for engagement.

-I joined the University of Cincinnati Faculty in 2024 and am the Professor and Director of the School of Environment and Sustainability.
+My work focuses on the intersections of the environment, media, and power.
 Using a feminist political ecology framework, I map out historical and spatial inequalities and injustices and highlight pathways for self-determination and sovereignty in the context of acute change.
-My work focuses on the intersections of the environment, media, and power.

 I am dedicated to opening and transforming the academy and providing undergraduate and graduate students fruitful and productive experiences to thrive in the multicultural and interconnected world in which they live and work.
-In order to better support students, I have completed IMPACT and SAFE Zone training, regularly mentor student researchers, and have advised service-learning and immersion programs on campus and abroad.
+In order to better support students, I have completed IMPACT and SAFE Zone training, regularly mentor student researchers, and have advised community-collaborative partnerships and immersion programs on campus and abroad.

 Land Acknowledgement